-The consolidated financial statements have been prepared under the historical cost basis, except for financial assets at fair value through profit or loss (FVTPL), financial assets at fair value through other comprehensive income (FVOCI) and available-for-sale (AFS) financial assets, which are measured at fair value.
-The consolidated financial statements are presented in Philippine Peso (P), the Parent Company's functional and presentation currency.
+The consolidated financial statements have been prepared under the historical cost basis, except for financial assets at fair value through profit or loss (FVTPL) and financial assets at fair value through other comprehensive income (FVOCI), which are measured at fair value.
+The consolidated financial statements are presented in Philippine Peso (\mathbb{P}), the Parent Company's functional and presentation currency.
 All amounts are rounded to the nearest peso unless otherwise indicated.